Ozeryshche, Ukraine

-Ozeryshche or Ozerysche (Озерище /uk/) is a village in Central Ukraine, located in Cherkasy Raion of Cherkasy Oblast (province).
+Ozeryshche or Ozerysche (Озерище /uk/) is a village located in Cherkasy Raion, Cherkasy Oblast, in Central Ukraine.
 The village belongs to an eponymous village council - the Ozeryshche village council and to Lipliave rural hromada, one of the hromadas of Ukraine.

 The village name came from four lakes (Озерo) that were located in there.

 Until the middle of the 20th century there was a hamlet - khutir Svynyntsi (Свининці) in the west of Ozeryshche, which was mentioned in Ulas Samchuk's book "Moroziv khutir" (1948).
 It was named Svynyntsi because there were a lot of wild swine (свині) in surrounding forests.

 There is a parish of the Seventh-day Adventist Church although most of religious people in the village are Eastern Orthodox Christians.

 Geographical location

 The village is situated in the West of the Dnieper Lowland and the historical region Left-bank Ukraine.

 The village council area borders the Kaniv reservoir in the west, the Kyiv Oblast in the north, the Zolotonosha Raion in the east and the Lipliave village council area in the south.
 Western and northern territories of the village council belong to Biloozerskyi National Nature Park, which covers riverside forests located on the left bank of the Dnieper, at the border of the Kyiv and Cherkasy regions.

 By roads, the village is located: